 PORTUGAL TRIP PLANNING

-You want to stay in family-run quintas, small-scale vineyards and traditional fishing villages?
+Do you want to stay in family-run Quinta’s, small-scale vineyards and traditional fishing villages?

-You want to leave with unforgettable memories and an actual connection to Portugal.
+Do you want to leave with unforgettable memories and an actual connection to Portugal?

 The good news is this you can find all of these things right here, right now.

 Portugal.
 A country I am incredibly proud (and lucky to be able) to call home.
-I have loved Portugal since my first trip back in 2008.
-I moved to Algarve in 2016 but it was only 3 years into living here when I started to feel a real connection with Portugal.
+I have loved Portugal since my first trip in 2008.
+I moved to Lagos in 2016 and have spent 5 years living in the Algarve and Lisbon regions whilst exploring every corner of the country.

 For a relatively small country Portugal has impressive depth to it.
 There are many layers to delve between and making my way through these has been my personal mission since I arrived.
 On the surface Portugal is a beautiful and endearing country and it is easy to see why many people choose to vacation here….